 Tower of Belém

 This is one of the city's most emblematic icons and a symbol of the Age of Discovery.
-It was built in the 16th century and has been declared World Heritage Monument by Unesco.
+It was built in the 16th century and has been declared a World Heritage Monument by Unesco.

 The Monument of Discoveries